Rangerslider/Leet_code/160-intersection-of-two-linked-lists/NOTES.md

 Else, move to the next node of A.<br>
 If p2 is pointing to NULL, set p2 to head of A.<br>
 Else, move to the next node of B.
 Return the node pointed by p1.
+Time Complexity:O(N + M),  N and M is the size of the linked list Space Complexity:O(1), here  no extra space is used.